 ✅ Next, I hit the open road with my Driver’s Ed teacher.
 My fellow driving students and I drove all over with him that summer.

 ✅ Finally, my 16th birthday and driver’s license time.
 Oh, what a feeling!
 I had my driver’s license and could drive independently!
 Although, I didn’t know everything about driving; my parents made it clear that I was still learning.

 Now what’s this have to do with frontloading literacy instruction?

-When Read Aloud is mentioned as an integral part of literacy instruction, many educators tune out and look away with thoughts of “I already do read aloud in my classroom.
+When Read Aloud is mentioned as an integral part of literacy instruction, I've seen educators tune out and look away with thoughts of “I already do read aloud in my classroom.
 What can I do that will teach my students to read better and comprehend better?”
-Do you feel the same way?
-Let me answer these common questions: It all starts with Read Aloud!

 have deep book conversations